frmoretto/tabsweeper/README.md

 - View and manage collected tabs
 - Organize tabs by domain
 - Export tab collections as JSON files
-- Open all saved tabs at once
+- Open all saved tabs at once (with a limit of 20 tabs per window)
-- Delete individual tabs from collections
+- Delete individual tabs or entire collections
 - Automatic backup of tab collections
+- Declutter feature to review and organize saved tabs
+- GDPR/Cookie banner handling in declutter mode
+- Detailed logging system for debugging and error tracking

 ## Project Structure